The Plugins Page

 The Plugin Details Panel

 When you select a plugin thumbnail, the details panel appears to the right of the plugin grid.
-The Plugin page's details panel echoes the Discover page's profile panel, but there are a few interesting differences to call out.
+The Plugin Page's details panel echoes the Capsules Page's Profile Panel, but there are a few interesting differences to call out.

 Below the plugin name, find a short description of the plugin's function followed by a short demonstration clip that cycles within an embedded video player.
 Like what you see?
 Consider clicking the heart icon to "favorite" it.
 If your plugin has presets, you'll see a small, triangular icon to the right of the favorites heart.
 (Find more on presets below.)
 And if you know the plugin is definitely destined for your comp, go ahead and click the Apply button.